diljale/vehicle_detection/writeup_template.md

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
 ![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn one of the frames:
 ![alt text][image7]